raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 )
 ```

-Each pipeline definition should declare its exact Celery Canvas in code.
-Node registry metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
+Each concrete pipeline definition should declare its exact Celery Canvas in code.
+Node metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
 Node execution is claimed under a database lock, so duplicate task delivery does not run a completed or currently running node implementation again.
 A larger orchestrator is not needed until the team needs operator-managed DAGs, cross-environment backfills, or non-Django execution workers.

 ---